modin-project/modin/docs/developer/architecture.rst

 """"""""""""""""""""""""""

 This layer is what Modin uses to perform computation on a partition of the data.
-The low-level Modin Dataframe is designed to work with `task parallel`_ frameworks, but with some effort, a data parallel framework is possible.
+The Core Modin Dataframe is designed to work with `task parallel`_ frameworks, but with some effort, a data parallel framework is possible.

 Internal abstractions